On pluricanonical locally conformally almost K\"ahler metrics: Explicit examples of Pluricanonical LCAK Lie algebras

-We would like to present compact examples of pluricanonical LCAK manifolds such that the Lee form is not parallel.
-Here we use the same notation of Lie algebras as~\cite{MR404362}.
-The following are examples of Lie algebras that can be equipped with pluricanonical LCAK metrics.
-Moreover, their associated Lie groups admit compact quotients.
-This actually answers a question of~\cite{MR4698640} about the existence of such examples.
+In the following, we present compact examples of pluricanonical LCAK manifolds of dimension $4$.
+In the first example, the Lee form is $D$-parallel, whereas it is not in the second and third examples.
+The examples are Lie algebras such that their associated Lie groups admit compact quotients (here we use the same notation of Lie algebras as~\cite{MR404362}).
 It follows from Theorem~\ref{main-thm-1} that none of these almost complex Lie groups admit a symplectic form that is compatible with the given almost complex structure.
-By the classification of $4$-dimensional Lie algebras~\cite{MR2307912}, the first example is symplectic but not the second.
+By the classification of $4$-dimensional Lie algebras~\cite{MR2307912}, the first two examples are symplectic but not the third.